Department of Defense drops "Operation Faithful Patriot" title from military border mission

 Breaking News Emails

-The U.S. military mission at the U.S.-Mexico border will no longer be called "Operation Faithful Patriot," according to officials.
+The U.S. military mission at the Mexican border will no longer be called "Operation Faithful Patriot," according to officials.

 The formerly named "Operation Faithful Patriot" is a deployment of nearly 5,200 troops, who joined 2,000 troops already stationed at the U.S.-Mexico border.

 Pentagon spokesman Lt.
-Col. Jamie Davis said in a statement on Wednesday that the U.S. Department of Defense was dropping the name, but added that although it would no longer be called "Operation Faithful Patriot," the operation was still named and still ongoing.
+Col. Jamie Davis said in a statement on Wednesday that while the Defense Department was dropping the name, the operation was still named and still ongoing.

 Davis said the operation will now be referred to as "border support."